eisenjulian/nlp_estimator_tutorial/blog.md

 In a following post, we will show how to build a model using eager execution, work with out-of-memory datasets, train in Cloud ML, and deploy with TensorFlow Serving.

+We are not covering these techniques in this post, but you can take a look at [this chapter](http://www.nltk.org/book/ch03.html) of the *NLTK* book to learn more.
 <!--stackedit_data:
 eyJwcm9wZXJ0aWVzIjoiIyBBZGQgY3VzdG9tIHByb3BlcnRpZX
 MgZm9yIHRoZSBjdXJyZW50IGZpbGUgaGVyZVxuIyB0byBvdmVy